eurostat/eurostat-map/docs/reference.md

 ## Styling

 Specify specific map styles.
 As of V4, styles have been moved to CSS classes.
+See [css.md](./css.md) for a list of CSS rules.
 See deprecated.js for deprecated functions and their successors.

--   em-sea
--   em-cntrg
--   em-nutsrg
--   bn_0, bn_1, bn_2, bn_3
--   em-graticule
--   em-title
--   em-subtitle
--   em-map
--   em-footnote
--   em-bn-co ( previously worldCoastStroke() )
--   #em-coast-margin
--   em-labels
--   em-stat-labels
--   em-stat-labels-shadows
--   em-scalebar-label

 | Method                                   | Type    | Default value | Description                                                                                                                                              |
 | ---------------------------------------- | ------- | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |